 Not only does the internet provide a wider choice on distribution, it also raises the issue of what role insurers and brokers will play in the future.
 Some insurers may decide to be purely in the sales and marketing distribution business, while outsourcing administration.

-Others may decide to become administration specialists and in-source, leaving sales and marketing to others.
+Others may decide to become administration specialists and in-source, The differentiation challenge in changing insurance markets Page 10 leaving sales and marketing to others.
 There will be variations of those models - but the management of today have more options in front of them because of the advances of IT.
 The future broker's role has also come in for some detailed examination.
 Brokers have generally shown a reluctance to share their information in the past, but they'll face increasing pressure to prove their worth in markets where they have traditionally dominated.
-A recent survey by PricewaterhouseCoopers on the London Market indicated priorities for underwriters.
+A recent survey by PricewaterhouseCoopers on the London market indicated priorities for underwriters.
 After achieving underwriting performance comparable to 2004, and effective monitoring of aggregations of exposure and optimising reinsurance spend, the third most important issue for CEOs was creating and accessing new markets geographically.
 Though this was not necessarily through their traditional route of brokers.